-6502, 65C02, and Emulation Mode ($\mathbf{e} = \mathbf{1}$): The program counter is incremented by two, then pushed onto the stack; the status register, with the \mathbf{b} break flag set, is pushed onto the stack; the interrupt disable flag is set; and the program counter is loaded from the interrupt vector at \$FFFE-FFFF.
-It is up to the interrupt handling routine at this address to check the \mathbf{b} flag in the stacked status register to determine if the interrupt was caused by a software interrupt (\mathbf{BRK}) or by a hardware \mathbf{IRQ} , which shares \mathbf{BRK} vector but pushes the status register onto the stack with the \mathbf{b} break flag clear.
+6502, 65C02, and Emulation Mode (e = 1): The program counter is incremented by two, then pushed onto the stack; the status register, with the b break flag set, is pushed onto the stack; the interrupt disable flag is set; and the program counter is loaded from the interrupt vector at FFFE-FFFF.
+It is up to the interrupt handling routine at this address to check the b flag in the stacked status register to determine if the interrupt was caused by a software interrupt (BRK) or by a hardware IRQ, which shares BRK vector but pushes the status register onto the stack with the b break flag clear.
 For example,

+0000 68 PLA copy status from

+0001 48 PHA top of stack

-0000 0001 0002 0004 48 2910 PLA PHA AND BNE #\$10 ISBRK copy status from top of stack check BRK bit branch if set 0004 D007 BNE ISBRK branch if set
+0002 2910 AND #\$10 check BRK bit

+0004 D007 BNE ISBRK branch if set